T-antenna: How it works

-The wires of the top hat and the counterpoise (or ground system) are both (ideally) arranged symmetrically; currents flowing in the oppositely directed symmetrical wires of the top hat cancel each others' fields and so produce no net radiation, with the same cancellation happening in the same way in the ground system.
+The wires of the top load are often arranged symmetrically; currents flowing in the oppositely directed symmetrical wires of the top hat cancel each others' fields and so produce no net radiation, with the same cancellation happening in the same way in the ground system.

+In principle, the capacitance hat (top hat) and its counterpart ground system (counterpoise) could be built to be mirror images of each other.
+However the ease of just laying wires on the ground or raised a few feet above the soil, as opposed to the practical challenge of supporting top hat's horizontal wires up high, at the apex of the vertical section, typically means that the top hat is usually not built as large as the counterpoise.
+Further, any electric fields that reach the ground before they are intercepted by the counterpoise will waste energy warming the soil, whereas stray electric fields high in the air will merely spread out a bit more into loss-free open air, before they eventually reach the wires of the top hat.

 The top and ground sections effectively function as oppositely charged reservoirs for augmented storage of excess or deficit electrons, more than what could be stored along the top end of the same height bare headed vertical wire.
 A greater stored charge causes greater current to flow through the vertical segment between the top and base, and that current in the vertical segment produces the radiation emitted by the T-antenna.

-Capacitance ‘hat’
+Capacitance 'hat'

-The left and right sections of horizontal wire across the top of the ‘T’ carry equal but oppositely-directed currents.
+The left and right sections of horizontal wire across the top of the 'T' carry equal but oppositely-directed currents.
 Therefore, far from the antenna, the radio waves radiated by each wire are 180° out of phase with the waves from the other wire, and tend to cancel.
 There is a similar cancellation of radio waves reflected from the ground.
 Thus the horizontal wires radiate (almost) no radio power.

 Instead of radiating, the horizontal wires increase the capacitance at the top of the antenna.
 More current is required in the vertical wire to charge and discharge this added capacitance during the RF oscillation cycle.

 The increased currents in the vertical wire (see drawing at right) effectively increase the antenna's radiation resistance and thus the RF power radiated.

 The top-load capacitance increases as more wires are added, so several parallel horizontal wires are often used, connected together at the center where the vertical wire attaches.
 Because each wire's electric field impinges on those of adjacent wires, the additional capacitance from each added wire diminishes.

 Efficiency of capacitive top loading

 The horizontal top load wire can increase radiated power by 2 to 4 times (3 to 6 dB) for a given base current.
-Consequently the ‘T’-antenna can radiate more power than a simple vertical monopole of the same height.
+Consequently the 'T'-antenna can radiate more power than a simple vertical monopole of the same height.
 Similarly, a receiving T-antenna can intercept more power from the same incoming radio wave signal strength than the same height vertical antenna can.